-Stewart Dunlop from PPCGenius adds, “To optimize Google display ads it’s critical to target your campaigns to the right audience.
+According to Stewart Dunlop from PPCGenius, identifying your target audience is critical to optimize Google display ads and aligning campaigns around it.
 And to do this, it’s recommended that you go beyond basic demographics.
 Demographics are important and your ads should be set to target basic demographics (gender, age, location, etc.).

 But that’s the basic stuff.
 If your restaurant is in San Diego, don’t pay to target people in New York.
 To improve your game, you should also focus on the interests of the audience, the brands they like, and their behavior.

 Although the personalized audience is great for recruiting people who have already had an interaction with you, a similar audience allows you to target new users who do not yet know you, but who are likely to become your customers.”